chris-short/chrisshort.net/content/post/ansible-lineinfile-be-damned/index.md

 <script>
    (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-If you are not using the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) you are really missing out.
-It is a great tool that is super easy to use to maintain [recommended SSL/TLS configurations](https://wiki.mozilla.org/Security/Server_Side_TLS#Recommended_configurations) on all your HTTP endpoints.

-We recently had a task to get our TLS configurations up to the latest recommended guidance as well as make those configurations as consistent as possible.
-But this meant we had to touch over 900 different customer impacting Apache configurations.

-> [**Subscribe to DevOps'ish**](/newsletter/) for updates on Ansible as well as other DevOps, Cloud Native, and Open Source news.

-Ansible to the rescue!
-But making and deploying templated configurations was going to be far too time-consuming to meet the self-imposed deadline we had set.
-This is the first time in my 2+ years of working with Ansible where I have come across a good use case for the lineinfile module.

 There are only a handful of lines in the Apache configs that we needed to worry about two of which were already present and two of which that needed to be added: